JamesAmato/cmb-ml/README.md

 - Each step should deterministically follow the previous steps.
     * Use seeds stored in configuration files.
 - Leave lots of breadcrumbs, leave few loaves of bread.
-    * Save the small ones.
-Save the large ones only if they're to be used in the end analysis.
+    * Save the small files.
+Save the large files only if they're to be used in the end analysis.
     * Save configuration files, even if they're only used to produce other configuration files.
     - Specifically, keep as individual files:
         - cosmo params